priimak/idseq-dag/PROPOSED_JSON_FORMAT.md

 ## Proposed new json format for pipeline definition

 Here I describe changes that I would like to propose to current json format used to describe set pipeline.
-The goal here is to both simplify it and make it more generic.
+The goal here is to both simplify and make it more generic.
 This presentation is informal and uses examples to illustrate proposed changes:

 * Instead of `output_dir_s3` use `output_dst` and derive what that destination for output